prakharsr/audiobook-creator/README.md

 ### Parallel batch inferencing of audio for faster audio generation

-- Choose the value of **KOKORO_MAX_PARALLEL_REQUESTS_BATCH_SIZE** based on your available VRAM to accelerate the generation of audio by using parallel batch inferencing.
-This variable is used while setting up the number of workers in kokoro docker container and as an env varible for defining the max number of parallel requests that can be made to kokoro fastapi, so make sure you set the same values for both of them.
-You can consider setting this value to your available (VRAM/ 2) and play around with the value to see if it works best.
-If you are unsure then a good starting point for this value can be a value of 2.
-If you face issues of running out of memory then consider lowering the value for both workers and for the env variable.
+- Choose the value of **TTS_MAX_PARALLEL_REQUESTS_BATCH_SIZE** based on your available VRAM to accelerate the generation of audio by using parallel batch inferencing.
+This variable defines the max number of parallel requests that can be made to TTS FastAPI for faster audio generation.

+#### For Kokoro TTS:
+- This variable is used while setting up the number of workers in Kokoro docker container and as an env variable, so make sure you set the same values for both of them.
+- You can consider setting this value to your available (VRAM/ 2) and play around with the value to see if it works best.
+- If you are unsure then a good starting point for this value can be a value of 2.
+- If you face issues of running out of memory then consider lowering the value for both workers and for the env variable.

+#### For Orpheus TTS:
+- If you are running Orpheus model through llama.cpp server with parallel inference enabled (using `--parallel` parameter), you can utilize this `TTS_MAX_PARALLEL_REQUESTS_BATCH_SIZE` parameter to speed up inference by making parallel requests to the TTS API.
+- Set this value based on your model's parallel processing capability and available VRAM.
+- Start with a value of 2-4 and adjust based on your system's performance and memory constraints.

 ## Roadmap

 Planned future enhancements:

--  ⏳ Add support for choosing between various languages which are currently supported by Kokoro.
+-  ⏳ Add support for choosing between various languages which are currently supported by Kokoro and Orpheus.
--  ⏳ Add support for [Zonos](https://github.com/Zyphra/Zonos), Models: https://huggingface.co/Zyphra/Zonos-v0.1-hybrid, https://huggingface.co/Zyphra/Zonos-v0.1-transformer.
-Zonos supports voices with a wide range of emotions so adding that as a feature will greatly enhance the listening experience.
+-  ⏳ Process text and add emotion tags to the text in Orpheus TTS to enhance character voice expression
--  ⏳ Add support for [Orpheus](https://github.com/canopyai/Orpheus-TTS).
-Orpheus also supports emotion tags for a more immersive listening experience.
+-  ✅ Add support for [Orpheus](https://github.com/canopyai/Orpheus-TTS).
+Orpheus supports
+emotion tags for a more immersive listening experience.
--  ✅ Support batch inference for Kokoro to speed up audiobook generation
+-  ✅ Support batch inference for TTS engines to speed up audiobook generation
 -  ✅ Give choice to the user to select the voice in which they want the book to be read (male voice/ female voice)
 -  ✅ Add support for running the app through docker.
 -  ✅ Create UI using Gradio.
--  ✅ Try different voice combinations using `generate_audio_samples.py` and update the `kokoro_voice_map.json` to use better voices.
+-  ✅ Try different voice combinations using `generate_audio_samples.py` and update the voice mappings to use better voices.
 -  ✅ Add support for the these output formats: AAC, M4A, MP3, WAV, OPUS, FLAC, PCM, M4B.
 -  ✅ Add support for using calibre to extract the text and metadata for better formatting and wider compatibility.
 -  ✅ Add artwork and chapters, and convert audiobooks to M4B format for better compatibility.